wangenius/gpt-shell/README.md

 gpt "Hello"

 # Use a specific bot
-gpt -b programmer "Explain closures"
+gpt -bot programmer "Explain closures"

 # Use a bot alias
 gpt -p "Explain closures"